-The system has nonetheless grown even more important during the postwar period than it was before - strongly suggesting that its services are attractively priced relative to those offered by the private sector.
-As of the end of 1998, Japanese households had ¥251 trillion (the equivalent of more than \$2 trillion) in deposits at the post office.
-These accounted for 36% of households' total deposit holdings as of September 1998 (and deposits, in turn, account for almost two-thirds of households' total financial assets in Japan).
-Postal life insurance assets were almost ¥106 trillion, 35% of the market including all private life insurance companies, at end 1998.
-Both the deposit and insurance arms of the post office occupy a far larger part of their respective markets in Japan than in any other country.
-The one area where some other postal banks may rival Japan's is payment services: The Japanese post office handles slightly over half of all domestic giro payments.
+The system has nonetheless grown even more important during the postwar period than it was before-strongly suggesting that its services are attractively priced relative to those offered by the private sector.
+As of the end of 1999, Japanese households had ¥260 trillion (the equivalent of more than US\$2.25 trillion) in deposits at the post office.
+These accounted for 37 percent of households' total deposit holdings as of September 1999 (and deposits, in turn, account for more than half of households' total financial assets in Japan).
+Postal life insurance assets were about ¥120 trillion, 44 percent of the market including all private life insurance companies, as of September 1999.
+Both the deposit and insurance arms of the post office occupy a far larger part of their respective markets in Japan than in any other country.37 The one area where some other postal banks may rival Japan's is payment services: the Japanese post office handles slightly over half of all domestic giro payments.38